 If your child has symptoms of hay fever (also known as allergic rhinitis), such as a blocked or runny nose, talk to your doctor.
 They may recommend medication to treat these symptoms, such as antihistamines or steroid nasal sprays.
 Treating hay fever can improve asthma symptoms.

 Learning what triggers your child’s asthma and finding ways to avoid or reduce the impact of these is an important part of managing your child’s asthma.
-The following are examples of common asthma triggers:

 If you are concerned your child may have asthma take them to see their doctor, who will:

 If your child is diagnosed with asthma, your doctor will help set up an asthma action plan for your child.
 This plan will be tailored to suit your child’s condition.
 It will provide advice on how to manage your child’s asthma on a daily basis and how to recognise and handle worsening symptoms.